Tyler French: Career

 On 5 July 2022, French joined Scottish Championship side Dundee for an undisclosed fee on a two-year deal.
 He made his competitive debut for Dundee in an away Scottish League Cup win over Stranraer, starting the match.
 The following week, French scored his first goal for the club in a 5–1 win over Forfar Athletic.
-On 21 January 2023, French suffered a serious injury to his right leg during a Scottish Cup match against St Mirren, which would leave him out of action for a period of time.
+On 21 January 2023, French suffered a serious injury to his right leg during a Scottish Cup match against St Mirren, which would leave him out of action for the rest of the season.
+Despite his injury, French would win the Scottish Championship with Dundee at the end of the season.